NOTHGroup/nothgroup.github.io/_posts/2016-10-31-User-test-results.md

 #### 2.

-* It takes a user 15 seconds to change the background to white
+* It takes a user 15 seconds to change the background to white -- **Success**
-* 90% of users will finish changing the background to white
+* 90% of users will finish changing the background to white -- **Success**
-* Users will grade their satisfaction for changing the background to white above 4 on average on a scale 1-5
+* Users will grade their satisfaction for changing the background to white above 4 on average on a scale 1-5 -- **Success**

 | Usability factor 	| Data collected                    	| Worst Case   	| Preferred Case 	| Best Case     	| Value Now 	|